create3000/x_ite/docs/_posts/components/Picking/PrimitivePickSensor.md

 {: #field-pickTarget }

 *pickTarget* specifies the list of nodes against which picking operations are performed.
 All nodes declared in this field and their descendents are evaluated for intersections.

+### SFBool [out] **isActive**
+{: #field-isActive }

+*isActive* indicates when the intersecting object is picked by the picking geometry.
+Output event *isActive*=true gets sent once a picked item is found.
+Output event *isActive*=false gets sent once no picked item is found.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### MFNode [out] **pickedGeometry**
 {: #field-pickedGeometry }